bharathulaprasad/Mongo/README.md

 # Mongo db

-These are some problems solved using Mongodb with respect to COVID 19 data gathered as json format.
+These are some problems solved using Mongodb with respect to COVID 19 data gathered as csv format.
 #### Raw Data

 | Status        | Sheet Name | Link to CSV                                              | Description            |